Satyen Chandra Bardhan: Death

-Legracy
+Legacy

 The wind carried the message of the four martyrs, Satyen, Abdul Khader, Fauja Singh and Anandan, to every corner of India.
-It did not take long before India achieved it's independence on 15 August 1947 on the ashes of these martyrs.
+It did not take long before India achieved its independence on 15 August 1947 on the ashes of these martyrs.
 A small memorial is built at Travancore.
 C.G.K.
-Reddy, who was one of the twenty men arrested, narrates how his four comrades Abdul, Satyen, Fauja Singh and Anandan sacrificed their lives on gallows :- “As the nooses were slipped round their necks and just before the trap door opened below them, their last words were Bharat Mata ki Jai.
+Reddy, who was one of the twenty men arrested, narrates how his four comrades Abdul, Satyen, Fauja Singh and Anandan sacrificed their lives on gallows:- “As the nooses were slipped round their necks and just before the trap door opened below them, their last words were Bharat Mata ki Jai.
 That morning I shed in uncontrollable tears, all fear of death.
 The death of these four comrades, martyrs, convinced me anew that life has no special significance and is worth little, unless it is lived in honour, and with a sense of commitment.
 Their courage even on the gallows was recounted to me after the War by a Deputy Commissioner of Police who was a witness to the execution.
 He said he had never witnessed such exemplary bravery in the face of impending, certain death.”
 In 1993, on the 50th anniversary of their execution, Reddy took the lead in organising a memorial event in Trivandrum and then Vakkom.
 All the survivors of the original 20 and/or members of their families from across India came to Vakkom to honour the four martyrs.
 Though in 1998, a stamp was issued in the honor of the executed Abdul, Satyen, Fauja Singh and Anandan.
 But for the rest of the country, these martyrs have disappeared from the collective memory.